 I included an optional ingredient below: blackstrap molasses.
 Its flavor pairs well with the ginger flavor.
 I love blackstrap molasses mainly because it is such a great source of vegan iron, but it also provides calcium, potassium, vitamin B6, magnesium, copper and more!

-- 1/2 cup pumpkin puree
+- ½ cup homemade pumpkin puree

-- 3 tablespoons hemp seeds
+- 1-3 tablespoons hemp seeds